 Problems: Growth of harmful bacteria and cross-contamination.

-- Display salad ingredients in a proper manner and at 4oC or below to protect them from contamination and deterioration.
+1. Display salad ingredients in clean containers in refrigerated display at 4℃ or below to protect them from contamination and deterioration.

-- Display ingredients in small portions and avoid topping up with fresh ones.
+3. Display ingredients in small portions and replace the container with a tray of fresh ingredients.
+Avoid topping up with fresh ones.

 Implement a preventive food safety management system (such as the HACCP-based Food Safety Plan) to identify and control food safety problems at every stage of the food manufacturing process.